Soseipython/MyBooks/README.md

 # MyBooks
-Litte site just to test Django and Github
+Little site just to test Django and Github